Indian Independence Act 1947: Partition

 There was so much violence, and many Muslims from what would become India fled to Pakistan; and Hindus and Sikhs from what would become Pakistan fled to India.
 Many people left behind all their possessions and property to avoid the violence and flee to their new country.

 Princely states

 The territory of British India partitioned between India (brown) and Pakistan (green).
 The remaining unshaded areas were princely states.

-On 25 July 1947, Mountbatten held a meeting with the Chamber of Princes, where he addressed the question of the princely states, of which there were 562.
-The treaty relations between Britain and the Indian States would come to an end, and on 15 August 1947 the suzerainty of the British Crown was to lapse.
-Mountbatten ruled out any dominion status for any of the princely states, and advised them to accede to one or the other of the dominions, India and Pakistan, according to geographical contiguity.
-Although it was possible for the states to remain independent (autonomous) to some extent after 15 August, their dependency on the British government of dominion of India for defence, foreign affairs, communication and other matters rendered such freedom meaningless.
+On 25 July 1947, Lord Mountbatten addressed a special full meeting of the Chamber of Princes concerning the future of the princely states, which he described as numbering something as "565".
+Under the Indian Independence Act 1947, India and Pakistan became independent Dominions on 15 August 1947.
+From that date, the Crown's suzerainty over the Indian states lapsed, together with its treaties, obligations, authority, and jurisdiction relating to them, although certain arrangements concerning customs, transit, communications, posts, and telegraphs could continue temporarily.
+Mountbatten acknowledged that the states would technically and legally become independent, but urged them to accede to the appropriate Dominion while recognising that "geographical compulsions" would restrict their choice.
+The proposed accession arrangement covered defence, external affairs, and communications, while preserving the states’ internal autonomy in other matters.
+Mountbatten argued that most states could not effectively manage those three functions by themselves, making complete independence impractical rather than legally impossible.